Overview of figure generation using the Illustration Editor

 When you finish making an illustration that you want to keep, you can save the illustration in your Cytobank experiment, and export a copy as PDF, PNG, or SVG.
 You can also separately export the table of statistics below the figure.

 By default, every change to your layout will be automatically saved.
-You can turn this option off by clicking Save in the illustration navigation bar, and disabling auto-save.
+You can turn this option off by clicking Save in the illustration navigation bar and disabling auto-save.
 With auto-save enabled, if you load a saved illustration and make any changes, they will overwrite the original saved illustration.
-If you want to start building a new illustration by working off of your saved illustration, then clone a new copy and work from the clone.
-To do this, click Save in the illustration navigation bar, Clone new copy, choose a name for the clone, and then “Click to view,” in the green message indicating that your illustration was created.
+If you want to start building a new illustration by working off your saved illustration, then clone a new copy and work from the clone.
+To do this, click Save in the illustration navigation bar, Clone new copy, choose a name for the clone, and then select Click to view in the green message that indicates that your illustration was created.

 To load a saved illustration, either click Illustrations in the blue navigation bar, then locate your illustration by name under Recent, or click View all saved.
 Alternatively, you can find saved illustrations directly from the experiment summary, or the experiment preview pane from your Experiment Manager.

 To delete an illustration that you are working on, click the Save link in the Illustration navigation bar, then click Delete.
 To delete a different illustration, go to the Illustrations section of the Experiment summary, locate the illustration to delete and click the trash can icon to the right.
-To delete all illustrations where you are the author, click the “Delete all your illustrations,” button on the bottom right of the Illustrations section.
+To delete all illustrations where you are the author, click the Delete all your illustrations button on the bottom right of the Illustrations section.
 Any illustrations on which you are not the Author will not be deleted.

 To collaborate on an illustration, you need to share your experiment with another user and unlock the illustration for editing.
 In a shared experiment, by default, your collaborators can view your illustrations but not make any changes directly.
 Instead, they can clone a copy.
-To instead enable other users with access to your experiment to edit an illustration, you can unlock it for editing.
+To enable other users with access to your experiment to edit an illustration, you can unlock it for editing.
 Click the dark blue padlock symbol from within your open illustration or from the Illustrations section of the Experiment summary.
-If multiple users are simultaneously editing an illustration, conflicts may arise and a warning will appear.
+If multiple users are simultaneously editing an illustration, conflicts may arise, and a warning will appear.

 To reset an illustration that you are working on back to the default layout and plot settings, click Save in the Illustration navigation bar, then click Reset.
 If auto-save is enabled, your saved illustration will be reset to defaults.